Responsibilities of the Governing Boards

 Governing Boards are responsible for appointing the LHN Chief Executive Officer, who reports to the board.
 Responsibility for the day-to-day operations of the LHNs remains with the LHN Chief Executive Officers.

 In performing their functions, Governing Boards are required to comply with directions issued by the Minister or Chief Executive, and any policies of the Department specified by the Minister or Chief Executive to apply to the boards in the performance of their functions.

 Governing Board Membership

-The Minister for Health and Wellbeing will appoint Governing Board Chairpersons and members for terms of up to three years.
+The Minister for Health and Wellbeing is responsible for appointing Governing Board Chairpersons and members for terms of up to three years.

-Under the Health Care Act 2008 (the Act), each Governing Board will have between six to eight Members with knowledge and experience in:
+Under the Health Care Act 2008 (the Act), each Governing Board must have between six to eight Members with knowledge and experience in:

 - health management

 - the provision of health services.